Have you ever had a dream where a dead person you once knew was speaking to you? Did it seem real?

 The world of sleep occurs at the boundary line of seen and unseen.
 Much of it can be easily studied because it can be measured.

 Much of the rest, such as dreams and feelings, can’t readily be objectively studied.

 We can hook someone up to an EEG machine and track their brainwaves.
 These changes in brainwaves correspond to five separate stages found in all people.
 Because of this, modern medical science knows many ways of treating sleep dysfunctions like insomnia and sleep apnea.

-We know even more than that.
+And we know even more than that.
 We know how much sleep people need.
 We can track the amount of sleep we get at home.
-Accelerometers in many fitness trackers like Fitbit can monitor the amount of sleep someone is getting.
-It won’t be as accurate as the results from polysomnography because the accelerometer is only using one measurement point, but it’s not bad for general information.
+Accelerometers in many fitness and sleep trackers like Fitbit can monitor the amount of sleep someone is getting.
+It won’t be as accurate as the results from polysomnography because the accelerometer is only using one measurement point but it’s not bad for general information.

-On the other end, the unscientific end, there’s the paranormal.
+On the other end, the hopelessly unscientific end, there’s the paranormal.

 A paranormal experience means that whatever happened is strange.
 The experience lies beyond the realm of scientific understanding.

 Trying to understand what lies beyond experiences, paranormal or otherwise, is how society grows in knowledge.